blasterbug/DistNx/README.md

 The library is not complete, further tests are needed, currently I developed the library using a DIST-Nx V2 sensor.

+### Requirements

-you need  [Arduino I2C master library] to use the library.
-The Wire library issued with the Arduino IDE does not support the whole I2C protocol as _repeat start_.
+You need  [Arduino I2C master library] to use the library because the Wire library issued with the Arduino IDE does not support the whole I2C protocol, for instance *repeat start*.

 ### Features